Are you scratching your head and wondering what fun school holiday activities Melbourne has to offer your kids?

 If you are looking for fun things to do in the Melbourne school holidays check out our list.

 Fun things to do in the Melbourne school holidays could be:

 - free things to do in Melbourne during the school holidays,

 - cheap days out in Melbourne,

 - shows and concerts on during the school holidays.

 20 Free school holiday activities Melbourne

 As the old saying goes – the best things in life are free.
 School holidays don’t have to break the bank (or your wallet).
-These ideas are the best free school holiday activities for the spring school holidays that Melbourne has on offer.
+These ideas are the best free school holiday activities for the summer school holidays that Melbourne has on offer.

 Ride The City Circle Tram

 The City Circle Tram service provides a free and convenient way to get around central Melbourne.
 The City Circle Tram makes its way around the city and links with other tram, train and light rail services in and around Melbourne.
 There’s no limit to use – you are welcome to spend all day on a City Circle Tram.
 On board each City Circle Tram you’ll find Information leaflets, including an ‘easy to understand’ map of the city to help you get around to all the key destinations.
 Click here